Will Execution: the Common Law Elements of the Wills Act Formalities

 The Purpose of the Wills Act Formalities

 The common law approach is to require strict compliance with the Wills Act formalities; otherwise, it is not a valid will and it will not be admitted to probate.
 Supposedly, these strict requirements were to prevent fraud and to instill upon the testator the gravity of signing a will.
 However, some jurisdictions, such as Pennsylvania, do not require the witnessing of the testator signing the will, and, yet, there is no evidence that probate in Pennsylvania is any more fraudulent than in other jurisdictions requiring attestation.
 Indeed, transferring property through nonprobate instruments does not require witnessing in any jurisdiction, and, yet, all nonprobate instruments require signatures.
-Witnesses are not even required for the signing of a contract even though the legal standards for contractual capacity are greater than for testamentary capacity.
+Witnesses are not even required for the signing of a contract even though the legal standards for contractual capacity exceed that for testamentary capacity.

 The Wills Act formalities has persisted probably because it creates many opportunities for others to contest the will on minor errors, thereby generating more income for both attorneys and the probate court.
 If the main objective of probate is to fulfill the testator's intent, as the law purports, then it makes no sense to invalidate a will simply because of minor errors, especially if the testator's intent was clear.
 A good example of this is swapped wills, which are wills separately prepared for each spouse, but where the spouses signed the other's will instead of their own.
 This often happens with testators who do not know English well and accidentally sign the wrong document.
 Under the common law, this invalidated both wills, even though it was usually clear what had happened and what the testators intended.

 The modern trend has been to eliminate strict compliance with the Wills Act formalities and replace it with substantial compliance (UPC §2-503) and to overlook harmless errors.